-Water picks are what many dental professionals often use while doing cleanings and other dental work on patients (and we suspect at home, too).
+Water picks are what many dental professionals often recommend when a patient finds string floss too difficult to use or they present with a lot of bleeding.
 Water picks differ from traditional flossing methods as well as some of the alternate methods already covered here in that they work by running a small, pressurized stream of water between your teeth.

 There are several upsides to water picks.
 For one, the continuity of the applied pressure from the water stream is better able to dislodge larger food debris, compared to other methods.
 Additionally, if you’re just starting out flossing regularly and your gums are irritated and bleeding easily, water flossing can curtail this unpleasant effect of flossing.
 Water flossing tends to be gentler on the gums as there is no ‘scraping’ agent.
 Instead, gums are massaged after they’ve been rescued from destructive microbes.
 This makes a perfect alternative for those who have sensitive gums.